jadecobra/python_tdd_exercises/LISTS.md

         self.assertEqual(last_item, 0)
         self.assertEqual(a_list, [0, 1, 2, 3])
 ```
-- we define a list as containing 4 elements and confirm the values
+- we define `a list` with 4 elements and confirm the values, then call the `pop` method
-- we call the `pop` function, then check the value that gets popped
-- we check the list to see what values remain after calling `pop`
+- we check the value that gets popped and check the list to see what values remain after calling `pop`

 the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md) for the test that checks the value of the item that is popped